 Not a preservation method per se.
 It is usually the step before freezing, especially for vegetables.
 Vegetables are submerged in boiling water for a few seconds to partially destroy microorganisms from the surface.

 Sterilization is a procedure that consists of subjecting food to high temperatures for a certain period of time in order to completely inactivate all microorganisms, pathogenic or not, and their spores.
-We can sterilize all kinds of meat, fish, vegetables and fruits.
-This technique is used in jams, syrups, pickles, creams, soups, sauces and stews, among many other food forms..
+This technique is used in jams, syrups, pickles, creams, soups, sauces and stews, among many other food forms.

 Unlike sterilization, pasteurization uses lower temperatures, below 100ºC, and the process does not completely eliminate microorganisms and spores.
-Milk and its derivatives, flavored juices and beers are usually pasteurized, but also ready meals and some sauces.
+Above all, milk and its derivatives, flavored juices and beers, but also prepared dishes and sauces are pasteurized.

 Water content reduction as a food preservation method

 As bacteria and other microorganisms require water for their development, by controlling the moisture of the food, their growth is hindered.

 The total or partial extraction of the water content of a food through the application of heat.

 Traditional method based on removing moisture from food by exposing it to natural environmental conditions, especially the sun, so that it loses most of its water through evaporation.
 Products obtained by this method include mojama, dried cod or raisins, among others.

 Consists of subjecting the product to a very rapid freezing (below -30ºC) and then heating it under vacuum conditions and thus eliminating the water.
 What happens is that the water content goes from solid (ice) to gas (vapor) through sublimation, that is, without going through the liquid phase.